 One of Greg’s biggest achievements has been his cover of the 1996 En Vogue #1 hit Don’t Let Go, its accompanying film clip exploring heartbreaking stories of discrimination of the LGBTQI community.
 Charting internationally, Greg's debut EP has sold over 30,000 copies worldwide hitting #5 in Australia, #4 in Bulgaria, #27 in Italy and #7 in Germany, with the music video taking the internet by storm, viewed by more than 20 million people.
 This amazing film clip caught the eye of super songwriter Ivan Matias, who wrote Don't Let Go.
 He loved Greg’s interpretation and put him in touch with En Vogue's lead singer Maxine Jones, who praised the version saying Greg’s cover gave her goosebumps.
 She is thrilled to re-release the song as a duet and the two have embarked on an international tour.

-Following in the footsteps of great artists who aren't defined by any one genre, Greg promises to deliver honest, soulful music that's straight from the heart.
+Following in the footsteps of great artists who aren't defined by any one genre, Greg promises to deliver honest, soulful music that's straight from his heart.

 A promise he continues to live up to.